 The College Director has ultimate executive responsibility for the effective development and implementation of academic policies.
-The Academic Affairs Manager has overall delegated responsibility for coordinating the day to day operation of the policies and the development, maintenance and monitoring of supporting procedures.
+The Head of Quality & Academic Affairs has overall delegated responsibility for coordinating the day to day operation of the policies and the development, maintenance and monitoring of supporting procedures.
 All staff members are responsible for pursuing the implementation of these policies in relation to data storage activities with which they are involved as part of their daily duties.